ramnathv/corise-r-for-ds/notes/week-01/01-doing-data-science/01-doing-data-science.md

 Three comments are in order.

-1. First you might have noticed the strange looking symbol, `<-`.
-It is the assignment operator in R and used to assign an object to a name.
-    It consists of two symbols, a less-than-or-equal symbol followed by a hyphen, but might appear as a single symbol when you use fonts like Fira Code, which have special ligatures for combination of symbols.
+1. First you might have noticed the strange-looking symbol, `<-`.
+It is the assignment operator in R and is used to assign an object to a name.
+It consists of two symbols, a less-than-or-equal symbol followed by a hyphen, but might appear as a single symbol when you use fonts like Fira Code, which have special ligatures for combinations of symbols.

 2. Second, you might have observed that we used an `L` as a suffix for some numbers.
-The reason for this is that R needs a way to tell apart the integer 120 from the floating point number 120 and adding the suffix provides that precise disambiguation.
+The reason for this is that R needs a way to tell apart the integer 120 from the floating-point number 120, and adding the suffix provides that precise disambiguation.

 3. Third, what about that `c()` used to define these vectors.
-Is it an object too?
+Is it an object, too?
 Nope! `c()` is a function that concatenates multiple elements into a single vector.
 You will learn more about functions in the next section.